Agentic AI Governance and Lifecycle Management in Healthcare: Introduction

 \subsection{Background}

 The next generation of health systems is beginning to see AI evolve from “prediction support” to operational capacity.
 Healthcare Agentic AI systems have moved beyond “chatbot experiments” to plan steps, utilize tools such as APIs, databases, and workflow engines, and maintain context across various stages \cite{Schick2023}.
-Tool integration and context management enable agents to operate more like junior staff members, managing workflows autonomously \cite{OWASP}.
+Tool integration and context management enable agents to operate more like semi-autonomous workflow components \cite{OWASP}.
 For health system leaders, this shift is significant due to the cross-domain nature of operations.
 An eligibility check can initiate a claims pathway that intertwines with processes such as utilization management and patient experience.
 Introducing agentic capabilities separately across domains can lead to “Agent Sprawl,” resulting in overlapping agents, duplicated efforts, inconsistent controls, and unclear ownership.
 Local optimizations may cause system-wide friction and prolonged identities that outlast their original purpose.
 The autonomy of these systems alters the leadership risk profile by introducing behavioral uncertainty and broadening the impact of one agent’s actions on another’s processes.
 Past issues with prompt injection illustrate the potential for security vulnerabilities in LLM applications \cite{Prakash2026, Nolan2025}.
+These risks are especially relevant when agents have tool access, memory, and permissioned workflow actions.
 Governance also becomes complex, as misalignments may not be evident during routine evaluations but may surface upon deployment \cite{OpenAI2025}.
-The autonomy and governance issues challenge traditional assurance processes, underscoring the need to monitor for covert, goal-directed behaviors rather than focusing solely on accuracy \cite{OpenAI2025, Greenblatt2024}.
+The autonomy and governance issues challenge traditional assurance processes, underscoring the need to monitor for covert, goal-directed behaviors rather than focusing solely on accuracy \cite{OpenAI2025, Greenblatt2024}. \\

 In healthcare, these risks escalate due to the handling of PHI and critical workflows \cite{HHS2009}.
-The HIPAA Security Rule mandates robust safeguards for PHI, highlighting the importance of clear decision rights, consistent controls, and lifecycle management to ensure agents do not remain active beyond their intended purpose.
+Although HIPAA does not prescribe agent-specific controls, its access control, audit control, integrity, and transmission security requirements create governance expectations for systems handling PHI.